 An interview by Michael Barrier and Milton Gray

 Chuck Jones once told me that Phil Monroe was unusual among animators because he had a sense of humor.
 He did indeed; he had a wonderful laugh, and I was fortunate to hear it during two different interviews, the first in 1976 and the second in 1987, less than a year before Phil's death.
-This is the first of those interviews; the second will follow soon, and when it does I will update this page to provide a link.
+This is the first of those interviews; the second is at this link.

 Milt Gray and I interviewed Phil on October 29, 1976, during a two-week trip that took us down the California coast from San Francisco to Los Angeles and to interviews with more than two dozen of Hollywood animation's grand old names, starting with Ben Sharpsteen and ending with Gerry Geronimi.
 Those interviews were part of the research for my book Hollywood Cartoons: American Animation in Its Golden Age.
 I remember hoping at the time that I would learn enough on that trip that I could finish the book in a few more months.
 Fat chance; I didn't finish the book for another twenty years, after Milt and I recorded a lot more interviews.